PubInv/PIRCS-pubinv-respiration-control-standard/PIRCS.md

 Our expression will use JSON objects with slightly more information names.
 The character codes will be used as is.
-The values will use the same scale as defined in the byte level specifcations.
+The values will use the same scale as defined in the byte level specifications.
 This means that no floating point number will at present ever appear in a value field.

 So for example, to set the target pressure to 40.0 cmH20: